Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

     Animator a child of the Game Object with the Ghost Authoring component.
--   If an asset was imported as an optimized hierarchy and internally contains a Bone and a SkinnedMesh Renderer named identically, Kinemation may fail to bake the skeleton correctly due to a Unity bug in `AnimatorUtility`.
+-   If an asset was imported as an optimized hierarchy and internally contains a Bone and a SkinnedMesh Renderer named identically, Kinemation may fail to bake the skeleton correctly due to a Unity bug/limitation in `AnimatorUtility`.
+Newer Unity versions will warn you about this.

 ## Near-Term Roadmap

--   Mesh LOD Support
+-   Sync-less `LatiosEntitiesGraphicsSystem`
+-   Automatic Batch Combining
 -   Procedural and Indirect Draw Support
 -   GPU Deformed Mesh Normals and Tangents Recalculation
 -   Blend Shape Animation Baking Helpers